 Google Drive

+And how will you make sure not to overwrite anyone’s work in the google docs and or sheets?
+How will you handle version control?

 How often will we meet outside of class?
 Where will we meet?
 Do we need regular meeting time?